-4.21 Introduction
+4.19 Introduction

-- 4.21.1 Issues related to vehicular traffic and transport were among those most commonly mentioned during the community consultation.
+4.19.1 Issues related to vehicular traffic and transport were among those most commonly mentioned during the community consultation.
 They were clearly of significant importance to local people to the extent that they considered that many of the developments suggested elsewhere in this plan should not proceed unless improvements were also made to the vehicular movement and access systems in the town.
-At the same time, it is essential to note that Neighbourhood Plans can only include policies that relate to actions requiring planning permissions rather than highways permissions.
-There are therefore only five policies following this introduction. - 4.21.2 The two key issues for the local community, on which Neighbourhood Plan policies would not be appropriate were about traffic circulation (especially in and around the town centre and on the 'school run') and public transport. - 4.21.3 Concerns about traffic circulation focused on congestion, constrictions in key places (e.g. by the old Rosswyn Hotel) service vehicle on-street parking and the perceived problems created by the current one-way systems.
-Although traffic incident records show very few serious problems, there are still public perceptions of a lack of safety as a result of the above problems, which in turn are often said to be a disincentive to usage of the town centre.
-Surveys of visitors accessing the town by car have also highlighted difficulties for people in finding their way into, around and out of the centre (see 4.24 below). - 4.21.4 Concerns have been expressed by members of the community about a number of public transport issues.
+At the same time, it is noted that the Neighbourhood Plan cannot seek to determine matters that are the responsibility of Herefordshire Council as highway authority.
+There are therefore only five policies following this introduction.

+The two key issues for the local 4.19.2 community, on which Neighbourhood Plan policies would not be appropriate were about traffic circulation (especially in and around the town centre and on the 'school run') and public transport.

+- 4.19.3 Concerns about traffic circulation focused on congestion, constrictions in key places (e.g. by the old Rosswyn Hotel) service vehicle on-street parking and the perceived problems created by the current one-way systems.
+Although traffic incident records show very few serious problems. there are still public perceptions of a lack of safety as a result of the above problems, which in turn are often said to be a disincentive to usage of the town centre.
+Surveys of visitors accessing the town by car have also highlighted difficulties for people in finding their way into, around and out of the centre (see 4.24 below). - Concerns have been expressed by 4.19.4 members of the community about a number of public transport issues.
 These relate mainly to the fact that services to and from Ross-on-Wye have been declining over recent years and are now perceived to be at a minimal level.
 This is not improved by the quality of the informal (if recently slightly improved) 'bus station' area in Cantilupe Road.
 Some of the bus stops around the town are also poorly located and in bad condition\.
 In addition, it currently appears that the vehicles used for the bus services are well towards the end of their useful life, with higher emissions.
 There is an opportunity for renewable fuel sources to be ultilised.
-None of this encourages the use of public transport, and improvements are needed. (\All new bus stops across Herefordshire will in future show real time information.) - 4.21.5 At the same time, the continued viability of public transport, particularly of buses, needs considering in the context of the expected growth of electric and perhaps even autonomous vehicles.
-This is particularly important for meeting the transport demands of the elderly and people with disabilities, given that Rosson-Wye has a current and projected above average share of older residents. - 4.21.6 Addressing these core concerns over the plan period will depend less on this plan and more on the community, through individuals, local groups and the formal channel of the Town Council, continuing to lobby for the changes they wish to see, both with Herefordshire Council and with potential applicants.
-Section 6 of this plan includes some specific action projects that have the support of the community and which, if implemented, could help to make positive progress on the key issues.
+None of this encourages the use of public transport, and improvements are needed. (\All new bus stops across Herefordshire will in future show real time information.) - 4.19.5 At the same time, the continued viability of public transport, particularly of buses, needs considering in the context of the expected growth of electric and perhaps even autonomous vehicles.
+This is particularly important for meeting the transport demands of the elderly and people with disabilities, given that Rosson-Wye has a current and projected above average share of older residents. - 4.19.6 Addressing these core concerns over the plan period will depend less on this plan and more on the community, through individuals, local groups and the formal channel of the Town Council, continuing to lobby for the changes they wish to see, both with Herefordshire Council and with potential applicants.
+Section 7 of this plan includes some specific action projects that have the support of the community and which, if implemented, could help to make positive progress on the key issues.